Rateless Codes for Near-Perfect Load Balancing in Distributed Matrix-Vector Multiplication: Introduction

-Matrix vector multiplications form the core of a plethora of scientific computing and machine learning applications that include solving partial differential equations \cite{ames2014numerical}, forward and back propagation in neural networks \cite{dally2015high}, computing the PageRank of graphs \cite{page1999pagerank} etc. In the present age of Big Data, most of these applications involve multiplying extremely large matrices and vectors and the computations cannot be performed efficiently on a single machine.
-This has motivated the development of several algorithms \cite{kumar1994introduction}, \cite{fox1987matrix} that seek to speed up matrix vector multiplication by computing it in a distributed fashion across multiple computation nodes.
-These algorithms achieve speedup by distributing the computation equally among all the nodes in the system.
-The individual nodes (the \emph{workers}) perform their respective tasks in parallel while a central node (the \emph{master}) aggregates the output of all the processors to complete the computation.
-Unfortunately, such approaches are usually bottlenecked by the presence of a few slow workers, called stragglers \cite{dean2013tail}, that cause the entire computation to be delayed since the master needs to wait for all workers to complete the tasks assigned to them.
+Matrix-vector multiplications form the core of a plethora of scientific computing and machine learning applications that include solving partial differential equations \cite{ames2014numerical}, forward and back propagation in neural networks \cite{dally2015high}, computing the PageRank of graphs \cite{page1999pagerank} etc. In the age of Big Data, most of these applications involve multiplying extremely large matrices and vectors and the computations cannot be performed efficiently on a single machine.
+This has motivated the development of several algorithms \cite{kumar1994introduction}, \cite{fox1987matrix} that seek to speed-up matrix-vector multiplication by distributing the computation across multiple computing nodes.
+The individual nodes (the \emph{workers}) perform their respective tasks in parallel while a central node (the \emph{master}) aggregates the output of all these workers to complete the computation.

-A natural approach to countering stragglers involves replicating individual tasks at multiple worker nodes \cite{ananthanarayanan2010reining,ananthanarayanan2013effective,wang2014efficient,wang2015using}, and waiting for any one copy to finish.
-Replication is a special case of the more general erasure coding framework wherein stragglers are modeled as \emph{erasures} and codes are employed to add redundancy so that only a subset of processors are required to complete the tasks assigned to them.
-This is analogous to erasure codes for communication channels which can be used to reconstruct the original message from a subset of the transmitted bits.
+\textbf{The Problem of Stragglers.} Unfortunately, large-scale distributed computation jobs are often bottlenecked by tasks that are run on unpredictably slow or unresponsive workers \emph{called stragglers} \cite{dean2013tail}.
+Since the job is complete only when all its parallel tasks are executed, this problem is aggravated for jobs with a large number of parallel tasks.
+Even a tiny probability of a node slowing down and becoming a straggler can cause a big increase in the expected latency of the job.
+As pointed out in \cite[Table 1]{dean2013tail}, the latency of executing many parallel tasks could be significantly larger ($140$ ms) than the median latency of a single task ($1$ ms).
+Straggling of nodes is widely observed in cloud infrastructure \cite{dean2013tail} and it is the norm rather than an exception.